 - Your parents are going on vacation and they need to drop you off.

-- Your summer lease is expiring before the halls open and need a place to stay.
+- You have a summer lease that is expiring before the halls open and need a place to stay.

 - It’s just more convenient for you to arrive earlier and you want to come early.